syncfusion-content/ej2-grid-docs/ej2-javascript/grid/editing/batch-editing.md

 ## Automatically update the column based on another column edited value in batch mode

-You can update the column value based on another column edited value in Batch mode by using the Cell Edit Template feature.
+You can automatically update the value of a column based on the edited value of another column in batch mode.
+This feature is useful when you want to dynamically calculate and update a column's value in real-time based on the changes made in another related column.
+This can be achieved using the [Cell Edit Template](../../editing/edit-types#custom-editors-using-template) feature in the Grid component.

-In the below demo, we have update the `TotalCost` column value based on the `UnitPrice` and `UnitInStock` column value while editing.
+In the following example, the **TotalCost** column value is updated based on changes to the **UnitPrice** and **UnitInStock** columns during batch editing.

 {% if page.publishingplatform == "typescript" %}